sbosnick/selection/design/purpose.md

 is an attept to combine the formally proven seL4 microkernel with the addition assurances that Rust brings for the parts of the whole system that are not formally proven.

+**selection** shall support the following architectures: x86_64, aarch32, and aarch64.
+It will not initally support the ia32 (or i686) architecture, though such support may be added later if an appropriate target spec json can be developed.

 # REQ-testing
 partof: REQ-purpose